folk-js/folkjs/README.md

 # Folk Canvas

-> ⚠️ This project is still in an active research phase.
+> ⚠️ This project is in an active research phase.
 It hasn't been published to NPM yet, but our work is open and you're more than welcome to take a look, poke around, and try things out.

 ## Explorations